cat-play-mml

 Overview

 cat-play-mml is a CLI tool that plays music using Music Macro Language (MML).
-Inputting the string cde will play the music “do-re-mi”.
-It’s for Windows and written in Rust.
+Inputting the string cde will play the “do-re-mi” musical notes.
+It is for Windows and written in Rust.

 Status

 - Breaking changes occur frequently.
 Many MML commands are not yet implemented.
-README maintenance is in progress and will be advanced in the future.
+README maintenance is in progress and will be advanced going forward.

 Features